Skip to main content

 7. Ecosystem Integration

-The SaaS Model is deeply interwoven with the entire Partner Ecosystem Management (POEM) lifecycle.
+The SaaS Model deeply intertwines with the entire Partner Ecosystem Management (POEM) lifecycle.
 During Strategize, it defines the market approach and revenue models.
 In Recruit, it attracts partners seeking recurring revenue opportunities.
-Onboard and Enable are critical for training partners on the SaaS platform and its benefits.
-Market leverages the scalability of SaaS for broad reach through through-channel marketing.
-Sell is accelerated through co-selling and efficient deal registration.
-Finally, Incentivize relies on the recurring revenue potential of SaaS, and Accelerate focuses on optimizing partner performance within the SaaS framework.
+Onboarding and enabling partners are critical for training them on the SaaS platform and its benefits.
+Marketing uses the scalability of SaaS for broad reach through through-channel marketing.
+Selling accelerates through co-selling and efficient deal registration.
+Finally, incentivizing relies on the recurring revenue potential of SaaS, and accelerating focuses on optimizing partner performance within the SaaS framework.

 8. Conclusion